Beast (soundtrack): Background

-When Thalapathy 65 was first announced by Sun Pictures, S. Thaman officially revealed his interest in composing for the film, after his revelation in an interview given to a Telugu news channel.
+When Thalapathy 65 was first announced by Sun Pictures, Thaman S officially revealed his interest in composing for the film, after his revelation in an interview given to a Telugu news channel.
 Vijay too appreciated his recent Telugu musicals, including Ala Vaikunthapurramuloo (2020), where he was lauded for the songs and film score.
 But, the director, A. R. Murugadoss who was initially roped in for the project, was ousted by Sun Pictures in October 2020, as the director refused to cut down his remuneration, thereby leading to Thaman's exit.
-In November 2020, Anirudh Ravichander who worked in the Vijay-starrer Master, insisted Nelson to direct the film, as Anirudh had worked in Nelson in Kolamaavu Kokila (2018) and Doctor (2021).
+In November 2020, Anirudh Ravichander who worked in the Vijay-starrer Master, insisted Nelson to direct the film, as Anirudh had worked with Nelson in Kolamaavu Kokila (2018) and Doctor (2021).
 With Sun Pictures announcing the project officially on 10 December 2020 with Nelson as the director, Anirudh too confirmed his inclusion in the project, continuing his association with the director and also working with Vijay for the third time.